Voice over LTE - VoLTE Tutorial

-Even though revenue from voice calls and SMS is falling, a format for voice over LTE and messaging, it was as necessary to have a viable and standardized scheme to provide these services and protect this revenue.
+Even though revenue from voice calls and SMS is falling, a format for voice over LTE and messaging, it was as necessary to have a viable and standardized scheme to provide the voice and SMS services to protect this revenue.

 Options for LTE Voice

 When looking at the options for ways of carrying voice over LTE, a number of possible solutions were investigated.
 A number of alliances were set up to promote different ways of providing the service.
 A number of systems were prosed as outlined below:

 - CSFB, Circuit Switched Fall Back: The circuit switched fall-back, CSFB option for providing voice over LTE has been standardised under 3GPP specification 23.272.
 Essentially LTE CSFB uses a variety of processes and network elements to enable the circuit to fall back to the 2G or 3G connection (GSM, UMTS, CDMA2000 1x) before a circuit switched call is initiated.